-Accounts receivables consist primarily of unsettled balances due to the Lottery from the racetracks for video lottery, table games, sports lottery, and I-gaming and from retailers for traditional lottery sales (drawing and instant games) and sports lottery to the general public.
+Accounts receivables consist primarily of unsettled balances due to the Lottery from the racetracks for video lottery, table games, sports lottery, and iGaming and from retailers for traditional lottery and retailer sports lottery sales.
 Accounts receivables are stated at the carrying amount net of allowance for uncollectible accounts.
-An allowance for uncollectible accounts receivable is established when specific customer collection issues are identified.
+An allowance for uncollectible accounts receivable is established when specific retailer collection issues are identified.
 Uncollectible accounts are written off when management has determined that the balance will not be collected.
-As of June 30, 2022, and 2021, no allowance for uncollectible accounts were recorded.
+As of June 30, 2023, and 2022, no allowance for uncollectible accounts were recorded.